 All documents uploaded showing support for resources or awards, including bank statements, must be in English.

-The review of a VAR application may take anywhere between two to four weeks.
-The acutal review time varies by program.
+Once your application and application fee are submitted, review of your VAR application may take anywhere between two to four weeks.

-Once your application has been reviewed and a decision made to offer you admission as a VAR, you will receive email notification to which an Offer Letter and an Admissions Reply Form will be attached.
+Once your application has been reviewed and a decision made to offer you admission, you will fill out a Reply Form within your Graduate School Application Status Portal.

 Admitted VAR students may purchase health insurance coverage through the Yale Health Plan by contacting Yale Health Plan Member Services by email or at 203-432-0246.